CS-DS-125/125book/py4e_rst/09-dictionaries.rst

    Who is already sick and pale with grief,

-Since the Python ``split`` function looks for spaces and treats words as tokens separated by spaces, we would treat the words “soft!” and “soft” as *different* words and create a separate dictionary entry for each word.
+Since the Python ``split`` function looks for spaces and treats words as tokens separated by spaces, we would treat the words "soft!" and "soft" as *different* words and create a separate dictionary entry for each word.

-Also since the file has capitalization, we would treat “who” and “Who” as different words with different counts.
+Also since the file has capitalization, we would treat "who" and "Who" as different words with different counts.

 We can solve both these problems by using the string methods ``lower``,